 - Medicines to thin mucus and help breathing

 - A healthy diet that's high in calories

 - Treatments for intestinal blockages

-Lung transplant may be an option for people with end-stage lung disease.
+Lung transplant may be a choice for people with end-stage lung disease.
 The type of transplant done is usually a heart-lung transplant, or a double lung transplant.
 Not everyone is a candidate for a lung transplant.
-Discuss this with your health care provider.
+Discuss this with your healthcare provider.

 What are the complications of cystic fibrosis?

 - Lung infections and other serious lung problems that don't go away or that come back

 - Inflammation of the pancreas (pancreatitis) that doesn't go away or that comes back